 Using faster technology, the RESO Web API offers applications a more standardized way to access real estate listings.

 The RESO Web API is a valuable solution to real estate brokerages, MLSs, as technology vendors or developers who want to create mobile apps centered on the real estate industry.

 The main goal of RESO is to make information more accessible to distribute across different platforms.
 RESO is a standard that all real estate tech solutions should implement.

-By having a single web API across the industry, developers can import real estate data quickly, without having to worry about standardization or time-consuming text files.
+By having a single web API across the industry, developers can import real estate data quickly without having to worry about standardization or time-consuming text files.

-RESO API is at the core base of MLS Import plugin and helps clients get access to MLS data directly in their favorite Real Estate WordPress themes
+RESO API is at the core base of the MLS Import plugin and helps clients get access to MLS data directly in their favorite Real Estate WordPress themes

 What are the advantages?